AppyBuilder/AppyBuilderPersonal/README.md

    At this time, you can start a browser, and enter http://localhost:8888

-## Starting frontend:
+## Starting backend (build server):
-If you are attempting to build .apk, you'll need to start the local buildserver Use File Explorer to switch to the new folder (AppyBuilderPersonl) Next, double click on WinStartAppyBuilderServer.cmd to start the buildserver (or equivelant .sh file) IF your computer can't associate the .cmd, just rename it to .bat
+If you are attempting to build .apk, you'll need to start the local buildserver Use File Explorer to switch to the new folder (AppyBuilderPersonl) Next, double click on WinStartAppyBuilderServer.bat to start the buildserver (or equivelant .sh file)

 ## Info:
 FOR UP-TO-DATE INFO, PLEASE SEE LINKS BELOW:

 Forum: http://Community.AppyBuilder.com

 Website: http://AppyBuilder.com

 Email: info@AppyBuilder.com